Battleham/rinka-blog/src/pages/index.md

   title: Captured in real time
   description: >-
     Every moment deserves your fullest attention.
 If you keep waiting for the next thing, you will have spent all your life waiting.
-It is in us to keep wanting more and waiting for the next big thing.
 Don't waste your moment...
 description: 'These are my precious moments, thoughts, and keepsakes.'
 intro:
   blurbs: []